On the Complexity of Random Satisfiability Problems with Planted Solutions: Results

 For a domain $X$, let $\D$ be a set of distributions over $X$ and let $D$ be a distribution over $X$ which is not in $\D$.
-For simplicity we will focus on decision problems in this section and present extensions to general search problems in \infull{Sec.~\ref{sec:general-stat-bounds}}\inbody{the full version}.
-For $t>0$, the {\em distributional decision problem} $\B(\D,D)$ using $t$ samples is to decide, given access to $t$ random samples from an unknown distribution $D' \in \D \cup \{D\}$, whether $D' \in \D$ or $D' = D$.
-Lower bounds on the complexity of statistical algorithms use the notion of {\em statistical dimension} introduced in \cite{feldman2013statistical}, based on ideas from \cite{BlumFJ+:94,Feldman:12jcss}.
+For $t>0$, the {\em distributional decision problem} $\B(\D,D)$ using $t$ samples is to decide, given access to $t$ random samples from an arbitrary unknown distribution $D' \in \D \cup \{D\}$, whether $D' \in \D$ or $D' = D$.
+Lower bounds on the complexity of statistical algorithms use the notion of {\em statistical dimension} introduced in \cite{FeldmanGRVX:12}, based on ideas from \cite{BlumFJ+:94,Feldman:12jcss}.

-\hide{ A statistical dimension of $\B(\D,D)$ measures how hard it is to distinguish between input distributions in $\D$ and $D$ using queries of certain accuracy.
-A dimension that was used in a number of earlier works is based on upper-bounding pairwise correlations between appropriately scaled density functions of input distributions (e.g.~\cite{BlumFJ+:94}).
-In \cite{feldman2013statistical} a stronger dimension based on upper-bounding average correlations was introduced and used to give tight lower bounds for the bipartite planted clique problem.
-While these dimensions can be used for our problem and give non-trivial lower bounds, they do not suffice to prove the nearly tight lower bounds we claim.
-Specifically, they lead to at best lower bounds for oracles where $t \cdot L= \Omega\left(n^{r/2}\right)$ (as opposed to $t \cdot L= \Omega\left(n^{r}/(\log n)^{2r}\right)$ we prove here) which do not match our upper bound. }

-To prove our bounds we introduce a new, stronger notion which directly examines a certain norm of the operator that discriminates between expectations taken relative to different distributions.
+To prove our bounds we introduce a new, stronger notion of statistical dimension which directly examines a certain norm of the operator that discriminates between expectations taken relative to different distributions.
 Formally, for a distribution $D' \in \D$ and a reference distribution $D$ we examine the (linear) operator that maps a function $h:X\rightarrow \R$ to $\E_{D'}[h]-\E_{D}[h]$.
 Our goal is to obtain bounds on a certain norm of this operator extended to a set of distributions.
 Specifically, the {\em discrimination norm} of a set of distributions $\D'$ relative to a distribution $D$ is denoted by $\dc(\D',D)$ and defined as follows: